Innovation in Public Finance: Listen-Share-Connect-Cocreate

 Former minister of finance will offer firsthand experience of innovation in public sector.
 Among other he will speak about making changes in the organizational culture of bureaucratic government institutions and reforms in coordination mechanism behind the law on balancing of public finance and the law on establishing the Slovenian Sovereign holding.

-We will also be looking into innovation methods from study and book on The Art of Managing Innovation Problems and Opportunities.
+We will also present the first part of the innovation process; starting wih identification of challenges, preparation of creative solutions and some elements of implementation of the selected idea.
+Concretely, we will also be looking into innovation methods from study and book on The Art of Managing Innovation Problems and Opportunities.
 We will get to know innovation methods such as problem mining, Ishikawa (fishbone) diagram, method for identification and search of solutions.
 One of the webinars will be devoted to practical work with the innovation methods.
 We will also talk about the importance and meaning of innovation culture in an organization.

 This learning initiative will be delivered in English, and highly participatory.
 Participants will be encouraged to share their experiences and country practices.